heidrich76/megacmd-alpine/README.md

 The files are provided as-is.
 Use them at your own risk.

 Archives for **arm64** and **amd64** are automatically built.
-The license for these archives is available at `/opt/megacmd/LICENSE-megacmd-alpine` inside the archives.
+The license for these archives is available at `/opt/megacmd/` for `tar.gz` releases and at `usr/share/licenses/megacmd/` for `apk` releases.
 This includes the licensing terms of the original MEGA software.